 Go to the new patient landing page and click “create account” under the appropriate heading (Patients, Caregivers, etc.).
 Once your application is complete, you’ll verify it via the email address you used when you registered.

 Step 3: Obtain a Written Certification from a Registered Provider

-As of this writing, MMCC does not provide a list of registered providers, so you’ll have to visit a third-party site such as this one to find a provider.
+MMCC updates a list of registered providers here.
 After your consultation with one of these approved physicians, he or she will issue a certification using the MMCC-issued Patient ID number you received after successfully registering.

 Step 4: Visit a Maryland-Licensed Dispensary

 Almost done!
-Of course, we’d love for you to visit our dispensary, Haven, once we officially open our doors.
-We will take great care of you!
+Of course, we’d love for you to visit our dispensary, Haven, we will take great care of you!

-The dispensary staff will check your government-issued ID and MMCC registration card if you have one (it’s not required, but available for a $50 fee).
+The dispensary staff will check your MMCC registration card.
 After verifying your current registration with MMCC, you’ll complete the transaction.